marnelfr/back-to-symfony/README.md

 ## UX Turbo
 Installation: ``composer req symfony/ux-turbo``\
-Turns our app into an single page app.
-Every request is then make by ajax.
+Turns our app into a single page app.
+Every request is then made by ajax.

 ## Debug
 - ``php bin/console debug:autowiring`` returns the list
 of every classes that can be autowired.
 - ``php bin/console router:match /api/song/1 --method=get``
-  check if there is any route that match the provided one.
+  checks if there is any route that match the provided one.
-- ``php bin/console debug:twig`` print the list of every
+- ``php bin/console debug:twig`` prints the list of every
-functions, filters, tests and global variable in twig.
+function, filter, test and global variable in twig.

 ## KnpTimeBundle
 Installation: ``composer require knplabs/knp-time-bundle``\